Counts of Roussillon: Independent counts

+In the Treaty of the Pyrenees (1659), the County of Roussillon was definitively ceded to the Kingdom of France.

 French counts

 Louis of Bourbon

 Louis of Bourbon (1450–1487) was the first French Count of Roussillon.
 He was an illegitimate son of Charles I, Duke of Bourbon and Jeanne Bournan.
 In 1463, he was legitimated by letters patent.
 He was known for his many services to the Kingdom of France and was made an Admiral of France.
 Jeanne de Valois, Dame de Mirabeau et d'Usson en Auvergne, illegitimate daughter of Louis XI and Félizé Regnard, was given in marriage to Louis, by her father.
 Louis XI legitimated Jeanne in 1466.
 The marriage of Jeanne and Louis produced three children: Charles de Bourbon-Roussillon, 2nd comte de Roussillon; Suzanne, Countess of Roussillon and Ligny; and Anne, Dame de Mirabeau.
 Louis of Bourbon died on 19 January 1487 and was buried in the church of the Franciscan monastery of Valognes, which he founded.